hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_sandbox.md

 [18:38:10](#oApd4VolMvTuneKFjGX9vn4Jgehs9zi8pAVayrN4yP8) <gurzgri>:
 Sorry, I don't follow, I fail to understand how ‚Äûwith none-containers you don't have to invent a new datatype‚Äú and ‚Äûwe have zero falsey containers‚Äú go together.

 I promise you won‚Äòt ever get your none-container - not because I am against it, that doesn‚Äôt matter.
-But because no one except you will ever be convinced that it is the right thing to do - I‚Äòm betting the Ì†ºÌΩø on it I‚Äòm watching this discussion with. Ì†ΩÌ∏ú
+But because no one except you will ever be convinced that it is the right thing to do - I‚Äòm betting the üçø on it I‚Äòm watching this discussion with. üòú

 [18:49:29](#Ya8-24Dq41gtyAcN0EoKQ1Y4JtMhPn5U80lXAlKebPY) <GiuseppeChillemi (GiuseppeChillemi)>:
 Read the whole thread, it has been written.
 I also have written multiple times the need of side data with custom informations like /SKIP value requested by Boris.
 This is needed to extend or use existing structure for new uses, enrich them in specific coding areas.
 A falsey container has this purpose: having extra info in the case NONE Is returned.
-You can understand the idea with an open mindset instead of a popcorn one. Ì†ΩÌ∏û
+You can understand the idea with an open mindset instead of a popcorn one. üòû

 [18:49:53](#i8q9aR6WIrrS-LsPvV-5ZUG_-czloZBKKbYtO2CMx7o) <GiuseppeChillemi (GiuseppeChillemi)>:
 * Read the whole thread, it has been written why it is useful and when.
 I also have written multiple times the need of side data with custom informations like /SKIP value requested by Boris.
 This is needed to extend or use existing structure for new uses, enrich them in specific coding areas.
 A falsey container has this purpose: having extra info in the case NONE Is returned.
-You can understand the idea with an open mindset instead of a popcorn one. Ì†ΩÌ∏û
+You can understand the idea with an open mindset instead of a popcorn one. üòû

 [18:59:16](#Xypxnbuwm_pjRRw6mIm1w2RvrQuq1c5cYFeXDVsDoQ0) <GiuseppeChillemi (GiuseppeChillemi)>:
 * Read the whole thread, it has been written why it is useful and when.
 I also have written multiple times the need of side data with custom informations like /SKIP value requested by Boris.
 This is needed to extend or use existing structures in new ways, enrich them in specific coding areas.
 A falsey container has this purpose: having extra info in the case NONE Is returned.
-You can understand the idea with an open mindset instead of a popcorn one. Ì†ΩÌ∏û
+You can understand the idea with an open mindset instead of a popcorn one. üòû

 [22:18:50](#_vbeKYXnjGvo5DgXCIo_ZC8CETFtyzCku2aBNuqIht8) <Oldes (@oldes.h:matrix.org)>:
 I would really like to see your real life example.
 Code snippets above are not good enough.
 I don't remember when I ever needed to differentiate if none returned from a map is because the value is none or that there is no key.
 Simply none means none and one must treat it as none.
 And if I really need to know, if the key exists, I may use the `find` function as was noted above.